 Did you know that chronic pain is a disease of the nervous system?
 It's true.
-Chronic pain alters nutrient, amino acid and neurotransmitter metabolism, and is resistant to most medical treatments.
-Common pain medications often try to "mask" pain signals rather than address its root cause.
+Chronic pain alters nutrient, amino acid and neurotransmitter metabolism, and is difficult to manage using common therapies.
+Many pain medications often try to "mask" pain rather than addressing the underlying nutritional deficiencies associated with chronic pain.

-Over the past decade, scientific research has focused on the underlying physiologic changes created by chronic pain and has revealed that specific amino acid based medical foods can improve the body's ability to reduce pain and inflammation from within.
+Over the past decade, scientific research has focused on the underlying physiologic changes created by chronic pain, and research has shown that products called medical foods can improve amino acid, nutrient and neurotransmitter production to support nervous system health and function.

-Theramine is a medical food designed to address the underlying amino acid deficiencies associated with chronic pain disorders, and has been recommended by physicians and dietitians for over a decade.
-Theramine is a drug-free product specially designed to supply the nervous system with the fuel it needs to meet the increased demands of chronic pain, and has been shown in multiple clinical trials to be effective without causing dangerous side effects.
+Theramine is a medical food designed to address the underlying amino acid and nutrient deficiencies associated with chronic pain and inflammatory disorders.
+Theramine has been recommended by physicians and dietitians for over a decade as part of an overall strategy for addressing the nervous system requirements of their patients.
+Theramine is not a drug, and is specially designed to supply the nervous system with the fuel it needs to meet the altered metabolic requirements of chronic pain and inflammatory disorders.

-"I've recommended Theramine to my patients for over a decade as a safer alternative to opioids and NSAIDs for chronic pain."
+"I've recommended Theramine to my patients for over a decade."

 Dr. David Silver – CMO at Targeted Medical Pharma, and former Clinical Chief of Rheumatology at Cedars Sinai Medical Center.

 Theramine uses patented uptake absorption technology to replace depleted amino acids and neurotransmitters, helping support a distressed nervous system.